Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 A monthly per-job profit read, reviewed and ready for your sign-off

 Once a month you receive a clean, structured summary: each active job, what it billed, what it cost, and where it actually landed on margin — plus a short list of items that need a decision, such as a change order approved by text but not yet invoiced.
 You approve the summary; nothing posts to your books and no client gets billed without your explicit sign-off.
-You stay in command of the operation.
-TeamShift handles the assembly, reconciliation, and cross-checking so you start every month from verified facts.

 • One monthly view of profit by job — not a raw transaction export or a dashboard to maintain.